chandyalex/RumexClassification/README.md

 [LabelImg](https://github.com/tzutalin/labelImg) was used to label all images.

-~1 minute of video ≈ 1 hour of annotating
+~1 minute of video ≈ 1 hour of annotating.~

 ## Install Conda